ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   message the Error message is in response to.

 err-code
-: The err-code parameter contains one of the values listed in the registry defined in {{error-code-registry}} (with the initial set of error codes listed below).
+: The err-code parameter contains one of the error codes listed below).
 Only selected values are applicable to each message.

 This specification defines the following initial error messages: